ericoc/zabbix-slack-alertscript/README.md

 ![Zabbix Media Type](http://pictures.ericoc.com/github/zabbix-mediatype.png "Zabbix Media Type")

-Then, create a "Slack" user on the "Users" sub-tab of the "Administration" tab within the Zabbix servers web interface and specify this users "Media" as the "Slack" media type that was just created with the Slack.com incoming web-hook token in the "Send to" field as seen below:
+Then, create a "Slack" user on the "Users" sub-tab of the "Administration" tab within the Zabbix servers web interface and specify this users "Media" as the "Slack" media type that was just created with the Slack.com channel name that you want messages ("#alerts" in the example) to go to in the "Send to" field as seen below:

 ![Zabbix User](http://pictures.ericoc.com/github/zabbix-user.png "Zabbix User")